codeforpdx/recordexpungPDX/README.md

 # recordexpungPDX
 A project to automate expunging qualifying criminal records.
 This project is done in conjunction with the Multnomah County Public Defender's Office.
+[Learn more in the wiki](https://github.com/CodeForPortland/recordexpungPDX/wiki).

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/CodeForPortland/recordexpungPDX.svg?columns=all)](https://waffle.io/CodeForPortland/recordexpungPDX)